 In this course we introduce a fictitious family with a family history of cancer and explore the ways a genetic counsellor might work with them.
-We start with genetic counselling in 2018, reflect on the way history informs the development of the profession, and look to the future as we consider new directions for genetic counsellors.
+We start with genetic counselling today and reflect on the way history has informed the development of the profession, before looking to the future as we consider new directions for genetic counsellors.
 You will be guided by academics who are preparing the next generation of genetic counsellors and hear from practicing genetic counsellors working in a range of roles.
 You will be encouraged to think about the ways in which the profession of genetic counselling is evolving and the opportunities that lie ahead.

 Rosie is registered with both the Genetic Counselling Registration Board (GCRB) and the European Board of Medical Genetics (EBMG).
-She is currently undertaking a PhD entitled "Preparing the health system for new genetic testing pathways for colorectal cancer"
+She is currently undertaking a PhD entitled "Preparing the health system for new genetic testing pathways for colorectal cancer."

 Alison is leading the establishment of a Master of Genetic Counselling in the Graduate School of Health.
 Alison came to UTS from Genetic Health Services New Zealand, where she worked as a senior genetic counsellor.
 Alison has held several positions with the Australasian Society of Genetic Counsellors (ASGC) and the Human Genetics Society of Australasia (HGSA) during the past ten years, including chairing the ASGC between 2014-2016, and the HGSA Board of Censors in Genetic Counselling during the period when the training and certification guidelines underwent a substantial review.
 She was involved in the accreditation of Master of Genetic Counselling training programs.
 Alison is currently a member of a working group that is preparing an application for professional regulation of genetic counsellors.
 Alison’s research interests include genetic counsellor education and training, as well as understanding more about the ways in which genetic counsellors roles are evolving.

-Chris has taught genetic counselling, nursing and medical students, as well as qualified health professionals and lay groups for many years.
-She ran a Masters' level module in cancer genetics for non-genetics health professionals for 10 years and was a visiting lecturer at King's College London.
+Chris is a UK registered genetic counsellor with 19 years of clinical experience, mainly in the field of cancer genetics.
+She is also a UK registered nurse with a background in intensive care and was the consultant genetic counsellor in cancer genetics and joint lead for the cancer genetics service at the South East Thames Regional Genetics Service, based at Guy’s Hospital in London.
+Chris has taught genetic counselling to nursing and medical students, as well as qualified health professionals and lay groups for many years.
+She has run a Masters' level module in cancer genetics for non-genetics health professionals and was a visiting lecturer at King's College London.
 Chris has published in the area of cancer genetics and genetic counselling, including co-editing two books.
-She was awarded a National Institute for Health Research (NIHR) Doctoral Research Fellowship in the UK to investigate health professionals’ communication about hereditary breast and ovarian cancer with cancer patients at University College London.
-Alongside her teaching role, she is currently building the research aspect of the Discipline of Genetic Counselling within the Graduate School of Health at UTS.
+She was awarded a National Institute for Health Research (NIHR) Doctoral Research Fellowship in the UK to investigate health professionals’ communication about hereditary breast and ovarian cancer at University College London.
+Chris is currently building the research aspect of the discipline of genetic counselling within the Graduate School of Health at UTS.